SomeCoolAussie/DanhengServer-Bioleft3/README.md

 ## ❕️ Troubleshooting

-For solutions to common problems or assistance, please join the 'offficial' DanhengServer Discord server at [https://discord.gg/xRtZsmHBVj](https://discord.gg/xRtZsmHBVj)
+For solutions to common problems or assistance, please join the 'official' DanhengServer Discord server at [https://discord.gg/xRtZsmHBVj](https://discord.gg/xRtZsmHBVj)

 ## 🙌 Acknowledgements